laurabrovkina/MeetupAPI/README.md

 * `minimal-api` - this branch holds implementation of Miniumal API using FastEndpoints.

 The project file could be found in `MeetupAPI.MinimalApi` folder.
 Swagger documentation is set up and could be accessed using url `https://localhost:5000/swagger/index.html`.

+* `started-with-mediatr` - this branch shows how to migrate to MediatR and use handlers, separating the project into vertical slices.
+If the functionality is just like that it might not have a lot of value.
+But with MediatR there are some interesting features become available where we can set up behavior, and emit events using MediatR build-in functionality.
+To be continued...